-The program will include excursions related to coursework in the program, including London and Oxford.
-Excursions to Stonehenge, Bath, Salisbury, and Chawton (Hampshire: Jane Austen's House) will also take place.
+The program will include excursions related to coursework in the program, including London and Oxford and Stratford.
 Once all the arrangements have been made, the program faculty will provide you with detailed descriptions of these excursions that are designed to complement the courses you will be taking.